welaika/wordless_gem/README.md

 - If you attempt to download a WordPress localization that's outdated, the latest English version will be downloaded instead.
 - Has not been tested under Windows.
-- Running the specs is very verbose because of terminal output.
-If anyone knows how to silence it, a pull request will be very appreciated.
 - Specs that test installation of the plugin actually download the plugin from GitHub.
 This makes the specs a bit slow to run.

 ## Contributing